 Current projects include an intergenerational study of religion, spirituality, and values, funded by the John Templeton Foundation, and a monograph on the Universal Life Church.
 I am also developing articles about the Orientalist origins of the brainwashing concept, the Esalen Institute’s spiritualization of geopolitics, and the federal taxation of religious groups.

 I have conducted podcast interviews and written articles for the Religious Studies Project, published book reviews and encyclopedia entries, and contributed articles for academic blogs.
-These can be found on my CV.
+These can be found here.

-I am co-chair of the Sociology of Religion Unit at the AAR.
+I am co-chair of the AAR’s Sociology of Religion Unit and I serve on the steering committee of AAR’s Asian North American Religion, Culture, & Society Unit.
 Previously, I was a visiting assistant teaching professor at the University of Southern Mississippi and a lecturer at the University of California, Santa Barbara.

 - “Organic Farming as Spiritual Practice and Practical Spirituality at Sunburst Farms.”
 Nova Religio 23.1 (August 2019): 60-88.